Applications for the Spring 2026 program are open and due Friday, December 26.

 Rational Points on Elliptic Curves

-Reference: "Rational Points on Elliptic Curves" by Joseph H. Silverman and John T. Tate
+Reference: "Rational Points on Elliptic Curves" by Joseph H. Silverman, and John T. Tate

 Invitation to Ergodic Theory

-(Note: Marco is a postdoc mentor.)
+Marco is a postdoctoral fellow.

 Invitation to Ergodic Theory